MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-alterations-qna.md

 [!INCLUDE [applies-to-v4](../includes/applies-to.md)]

-The Bot Framework Command Line Interface (CLI) lets you automate the management of QnA Maker knowledge bases.
+The Bot Framework CLI lets you automate the management of QnA Maker knowledge bases.
 It lets you create, update, and delete a QnA Maker knowledge base (KB) from the command line or a script.
 It also enables you to create a list of synonyms that applies to your KB.
-This article explains how to create synonyms for your QnA Maker kb using the _BF CLI alterations_ command.
+This article explains how to create synonyms for your QnA Maker KB using the CLI _alterations_ command.

 ## Prerequisites